sauravk-RI/WeRoCon-Group/IMU/Documentation/MPU9250_setup.md

 ## 5. Plot the CSV in MATLAB

-`plot_phase_var.m` is built specifically to verify the phase variable (not a general-purpose orientation plotter) — it checks that `phase_var` genuinely sweeps 0 → 1 and looks like a sawtooth, and overlays the two raw signals that feed it.
+`matlab_phase-variable_mpu_9250.m` is built specifically to verify the phase variable (not a general-purpose orientation plotter) — it checks that `phase_var` genuinely sweeps 0 → 1 and looks like a sawtooth, and overlays the two raw signals that feed it.

-1. Copy your output CSV into the same folder as `plot_phase_var.m`, **or edit the filename inside the script** — as written, it loads a specific hardcoded file:
+1. Copy your output CSV into the same folder as `matlab_phase-variable_mpu_9250.m`, **or edit the filename inside the script** — as written, it loads a specific hardcoded file:
    ```matlab